mjmurtag/CreateProfile/README.md

 * Spotless kotlin enforcement on PRs into main
   * Enforces code consistency + prevents [bikeshedding](https://thedecisionlab.com/biases/bikeshedding/#:~:text=Bikeshedding%2C%20also%20known%20as%20Parkinson's,while%20leaving%20important%20matters%20unattended.)
 * Github action `gradlew build` enforced on PRs into main
+  * Prevents broken code from being checked into `main`
 * Utilization of modern Jetpack Android libraries yielded a UI that is
     * Responsive
     * Accessible